The "sugar" coarse-grained DNA model: Model testing: A-DNA, B-DNA and transitions between them

-Because of the problems of choice of ion parameters in the framework of additive, nonpolarizable and pairwise potentials, there are several different sets of ion parameters.
+Because of the evident problems of choice of ion parameters in the framework of additive, nonpolarizable and pairwise potentials, there are several different sets of ion parameters in the all atom force fields.
 Aqvist's cations and Dang's Cl$^-$, which were used in AMBER by default, give the artefact of formation of stable ion pairs and even salt crystals at moderately low concentrations (below their solubility limit).
-Other sets of the parameters result in rdfs greatly differing in shape (see fig.~6 in \cite{2009-Noy-Orozco-rdf-ions}).
+Other sets of the parameters result in rdfs greatly differing in shape \cite{2009-Noy-Orozco-rdf-ions}.
+To provide the agreement of the pressure inside the DNA arrays with experiment, one has to introduce additional corrections to the ion parameters \cite{2012-NBFIX-for-ions-Aksimentiev}.

-As compared with default AMBER ions, our CG model gives for the pair Na$^+$-P$^-$ a very high first peak (see fig.~\ref{fig-rdf-Na-P-BDNA}), which means that our Na$^+$ ions are more often located near phosphates, and, consequently, one to another (see fig.~\ref{fig-rdf-Na-Na-BDNA}).
-Rdf for the Na$^+$-P$^-$ pair for B-DNA in our model mostly resembles the corresponding rdf for Cheatham's ions \cite{2008-Cheatham-ions-parameters}.
-When compared to the others, Cheatham's sodium ions are much more often near phospates, avoiding chlorine ions and each other (see fig.~11 and 6 in \cite{2009-Noy-Orozco-rdf-ions}).
+As compared with the default AMBER ions, our CG model gives for the pair Na$^+$-P a very high first peak (see fig.~S9 ), which means that our Na$^+$ ions are more often located near phosphates, and, consequently, one to another (see fig.~S11 ).
+The rdf for the Na$^+$-P pair for B-DNA in our model mostly resembles the corresponding rdf for Cheatham's ions \cite{2008-Cheatham-ions-parameters}.
+When compared to the others, Cheatham's sodium ions are much more often near phospates, avoiding chlorine ions and each other \cite{2009-Noy-Orozco-rdf-ions}.
 This feature seems to be a drawback leading to over-neutralization of the DNA.
-However, it proved \cite{2015-Case-Cheatham-ions-around-DNA} to be that the number of Cheatham's sodium ions well agrees with ion counting experiments at low salt concentrations, and at high concentrations ($>$0.7M) is even less than in experiment.
+However, it proved to be \cite{2015-Case-Cheatham-ions-around-DNA} that the number of Cheatham's sodium ions well agrees with ion counting experiments at low salt concentrations, and at high concentrations ($>$0.7M) is even less than in experiment.
 Therefore, we can regard our effective potentials for ion interactions as trustworthy.